stacytao/leetcode-whiteboard/README.md

 # leetcode-whiteboard
-Remove syntax color highlighting on LeetCode for whiteboard interview practice.
+Simple Chrome extension that removes syntax color highlighting on LeetCode for whiteboard interview practice.

 To add to Google Chrome:
 1. Clone repository to local